atrosekta/rep/README.md

 ## Customization

-after every change you need to reinstall the program with `make clean install` (or customize it before install). all the changes mentioned here are done in the ***core.h*** file in the *sources* folder.
+after every change you need to reinstall the program with `make clean install` or `make clean symlink` inside this directory, (or customize it before install).
+all the changes mentioned here are done in the ***core.h*** file in the *sources* folder.

 - you can ***change the environement variable name*** ( *$REPINDE*X by default ) at the line *n.
 10*.